lunarlattice0/BR_ManagementTool/README.md

 # BR_ManagementTool

+This tool is compatible with version 1.9, but has not been fully tested!

 A tool for assisting 24/7 server OPs of Brick Rigs.
 Currently not restricted to Linux systems, contrary to original plan.

 Currently, there are three planned stages of development: Alpha, Beta, and Release.
 The project is in alpha, meaning that many of the features will be implemented, but in a rough state.
 In beta, the functions will be cleaned up and grouped into a stable format, before being tested for release.